-In some instances, you may want to republish an old post.
-If so, there are a few different options you can choose:
+In some situations, you may want to republish an old post.
+If so, there are a few options you can use to do this:

 Edit Post Date And Time

 You can reschedule your post by changing the date and the time the post was published.
-Enter a later date and time, then click Schedule.
+Enter a new date and time, then click Schedule.

 Edit Post Status

 You can republish your post simply by changing the status of your post to Draft, clicking Update, and then clicking Publish again …